Sandria B Freitag

 Bio

 SANDRIA B. FREITAG has long explored a range of source materials used to answer new questions about ordinary people in Indian society (ranging from criminality to public-space activities), and tracing change from the British period through the 20th century.
-The project she is completing now deals with the first two ‘mass’-produced and -consumed forms of visual culture – posters and photography – and what they reveal about the intersection of everyday life with participation in the larger patterns of public life in modern India.
-Her new work focuses on NGOs, as another aspect of public life, especially those dealing with the twin goals of craft perpetuation and social uplift.
+The project just completed, Acts of Seeing, Ways of Knowing, deals with the first two ‘mass’-produced and -consumed forms of visual culture – posters and photography – and what they reveal about the intersection of everyday life with participation in the larger patterns of public life in modern India.
+Her new work focuses on connections between research, civic engagement through collaborative work with community activism, and organizations such as NGOs; together these provide another aspect of public life.
+She is working comparatively, examining both local and global patterns, focusing especially on those dealing with the twin goals of craft perpetuation and social uplift.
+This new work informs her research, teaching and public service activities.

 Projects